Svein Tore Brandshaug

 Svein Tore Brandshaug (born 11 May 1979) is a Norwegian footballer who played as a midfielder.
 He played in Eliteserien for Molde, followed by spells on the second tier with Hamarkameratene (on loan), Strømsgodset and Haugesund.

-He made his youth international debut in 1996, amonng others scoring a winning goal against Belarus in the 1997 UEFA European Under-18 Championship qualifying.
+He made his youth international debut in 1996, among others scoring a winning goal against Belarus in the 1997 UEFA European Under-18 Championship qualifying.
 Molde won the Norwegian Youth Cup in both 1996 and 1997; in 1997 Brandshaug and Anders Hasselgård were named by Odd Berg as the team members with the most "extreme qualities".
 Brandshaug made his Eliteserien debut in June 1999 against Moss.

 His greatest Molde match was a friendly in March 1999, away against AFC Ajax.
 After Richard Witschge and Benni McCarthy gave Ajax a 2-0 lead, Molde eventually won 5-2, ending with a hat-trick by Brandshaug.
 The first goal was a shot in open play, the last two were both headers from corner kicks.
 This match was still remembered, decades later.
 One year later, Brandshaug scored the only goal in a friendly victory over De Graafschap.

 In mid-2000, Brandshaug was loaned out to Hamkam.
 Brandshaug's home debut in the league came in July 2000 against Kjelsås.
 He scored once and got one assist, as well as showing playmaker capabilities in midfield.
 Brandshaug was so used to playing for Molde that he was overheard shouting "Come on, Molde!" several times to pep up his teammates.
 Ahead of the 2001 season, Brandshaug stayed on loan at Hamkam.
 Molde had made a deal with L/F Hønefoss to loan Brandshaug to that club, which the player did not want.
 He proved his worth during Hamkam's pre-season friendlies, scoring against Kongsvinger and Gefle, the latter from a 40-metre raid.
 After the 2001 season, Molde refused to let Brandshaug remain on loan.
 Hamkam would have to buy the player, who was contracted to Molde until the end of 2002.
 Brandshaug desired to try his luck in Eliteserien again.